opensecuritycontroller/community/development/osgi/osgi-dev.md

 #### BND.BND In OSC-Control

-Basically, this is built as a bundle and includes dependencies that are necessary to work without problems in runtime.
+Basically, this is built as a bundle and includes dependencies that are necessary to work without problems at runtime.
 Below is an example of the `bnd.bnd` file:

-1. It contains line that helps us to work with `pom.xml` as a repository:
+1. It contains line the following line. allowing us to work with `pom.xml` as a repository:

    ```java
    -include target/depend.bnd
    ```

-2. We have an conditional package section that imports packages only from libs that are inside `pomx.ml`:
+2. We have aa conditional package section that imports packages only from libs that are inside the `pomx.ml`:

    ```java
    # include minimal contents for stand-alone jar